SFPC/sfpc.github.io/codeecologies.md

 [Ritwick Ghosh](https://ritwickghosh.com/) is a post-doctoral fellow in the Department of Environmental Studies in New York University (NYU).
 Ritwick studies how public and private institutions harness the power of information to both advance, resist, and perform economically rational environmental policy strategies.

 [Cori Kresge](http://www.cornfielddance.org/about/collaborators/view/Cori-Kresge/) is a NYC based dancer and teacher.
 She has a BFA in dance from SUNY Purchase and the Dean’s Award for “breaking the mold.”
 In 2005 Kresge received a Darmasiswa International Scholarship, studying Balinese dance in Indonesia.
 She has been a member of the Merce Cunningham Repertory Understudy Group, José Navas/Compagnie Flak, and Stephen Petronio Company.

+[Brian House](http://brianhouse.net) is an artist who investigates more-than-human temporalities.
+He recently completed a PhD in Computer Music and Multimedia at Brown University and is currently a Mellon Associate Research Scholar at Columbia University's Center for Spatial Research.

 ### How can I participate?

 Event is free and open to all.
 [RSVP](https://www.eventbrite.com/e/code-ecologies-tickets-52863504164)